allymcvay/JitteryJoes/README.md

 ## Assumption

-“LoyaltyID is stored redundantly to preserve the customer’s loyalty tier at the time of the order/payment, since loyalty status can change over time.”
+LoyaltyID is stored redundantly to preserve the customer’s loyalty tier at the time of the order/payment, since loyalty status can change over time.